shuftipro/iOS-SDK/README.md

 * ### With OCR
 In verification with OCR, it means that the merchant has not provided us proofs (images/videos) and also no data in some or all datapoints (Name, DOB etc.).
 In this verification Shufti Pro will perform extraction of data from those proofs and finally verify the data.
-Consult [This Document](verification-with-ocr) for the Verification with OCR.

 * ### Without OCR
 In verification without OCR, merchant gives us the data in all datapoints (Name, DOB etc.) but the proofs are provide by the user then Shufti Pro just have to verify the data.
 No direct customer interaction takes place in this kind of verification.
-Consult [This Document](verification-without-ocr) for the Verification without OCR.

 * ### Verification through Hybrid view
 If you opt for mobile verification with Shufti Pro’s hybrid view, a web-view built upon HTML 5 will be displayed to the end-user.
 All data points and fields are adequately defined in the hybrid view.
 The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).
 If your send true in [openWebView](#openwebview) parameter then verification through hybrid view will be started else verification with OCR or without OCR (based upon JSON object) will be triggered.